Montevideo Convention: Analysis

 The Montevideo Convention codified several existing legal norms and principles, which apply to all subjects of international law.

-The Badinter Committee, which consisted of arbitrators from several European countries, considered a state as having a territory, population, and organised political authority and that the existence of states was a question of fact, while the recognition by other states was purely declaratory.
+The Badinter Committee, which consisted of arbitrators from several European countries, considered a state as having a territory, population, and organized political authority and that the existence of states was a question of fact, while the recognition by other states was purely declaratory.

 Switzerland adheres to the same principle, stating that "neither a political unit needs to be recognized to become a state, nor does a state have the obligation to recognize another one.
 At the same time, neither recognition is enough to create a state, nor does its absence abolish it."

 Actual state practices do not follow the Montevideo Convention exactly.
 While they play an important role, fulfilling its criteria do not automatically create a state because additional requirements must be met.
 The status of countries such as Kosovo and Somaliland largely depends on the recognition or non-recognition by other states.